jhui98/CIS-2336-Group-2-Project/README.md

 When updating pages check that you are using the right size image (details in image folder)

-There are Items in the Homepage, Members Page, References Page that you also need to up date with your inforamtion once you are done
+There are Items in the Homepage, Members Page, References Page that you also need to up date with your inforamtion once you are done with your personal page